 You can also give a book that is a board book but still has plenty to read and talk about.
 Very First Book of Things to Spot is lots of fun for parents and toddlers to read together.
-It asks the reader to find things in the pictures, such as “Where is the dog wearing a hat?” and so forth.
+It asks the reader to find things in the pictures, such as "Where is the dog wearing a hat?" and so forth.
 It is a perfect discussion book to read with a little one who was just learning words.
-See also At Home and Out and About.
+Talk about your reading to help build vocabulary and your relationship.

 Beautiful Gift Books

 My favorite book in baby Kitty's room is her Nursery Rhyme Collection.
 I admit that this is one that I don't let her play with.
 It is large and gorgeous.
 Yet, I have it on display on her shelf in her room.
 We have read it together since she was little, but I don't hand it to her.
 My preschooler is old enough to turn the pages with me.
 I assume, at some point, the pages will get ripped.
 But we're keeping it in a special place to help avoid that possibility for as long as possible.
 It's a special time when we read it together, and it was a lovely gift for her when she was a little baby.

 Another gorgeous slipcase book is The Illustrated Alphabet.
 The illustrations are gorgeous and the content is age appropriate for infants and toddlers, although it is so beautiful that I probably won't hand it to them until my children are a little older.
 It's a special book to read together.